canjs/can-fixture/docs/types/Store.prototype.reset.md

 @function can-fixture/StoreType.prototype.reset reset
 @parent can-fixture/StoreType.prototype

+@description Sets the items in the store to their original state.

 @signature `Store.reset([baseItems])`

   Sets the items in the store to their original state or to `baseItems` if it's passed as an argument.